Businesses that publish infographics have 12% greater traffic volume

 - Conversions – Infographics can drive conversions through increased cognition and authority.

-- Sales – Many of our clients’ inbound and outbound sales teams utilize infographics to nurture and engage with prospects.
-They make great sales collateral.
+- Sales – Many of our client’s inbound and outbound sales teams utilize infographics to nurture and engage with prospects.
+They make powerful sales collateral.

 - Sharing – Infographics can spread virally and build brand recognition and online authority.

-- Organic Search – Infographics that are published throughout relevant sites drive highly authoritative links and ranking to the clients who deploy them regularly.
+- Organic Search – Infographics published throughout relevant sites drive highly authoritative links and ranking to the clients who deploy them regularly.

 - Evergreen – Infographics often provide that can be repromoted month over month and sometimes year over year.